MBT Program FAQs

 The Graduate College orientation at the Chicago campus will most likely be held the week before classes begin.
 Space at this Graduate College Orientation is very limited.
 Attendance is encouraged, but not mandatory.

 The OIS orientation for new international students is spread over 10 days.
 MBT students are not required to attend all the events held during the 10 day period.
 OIS may however require that all new international students attend the New International Student Orientation which most likely will be held the week before classes begin.
 MBT students will have an opportunity to meet and talk to the OIS staff when they visit the Rockford campus to meet the students in September.

 Accommodations in Chicago during Orientation Week:

 Students interested in attending any of the orientation in Chicago will be responsible for their accommodations in Chicago.
 Accommodations at the UIC residence hall in Chicago can be arranged and the cost per day will probably be $35.
-Please inform the MBT staff (Ms Hays or Dr. Sidik) if you would like to reserve a room at the residence hall for orientation week.
+Please inform the MBT staff (Dr. Sidik) if you would like to reserve a room at the residence hall for orientation week.